What to do next?

 A deficiency, even if caused through a vegan or vegetarian diet, should still be treated by injections in the first instance, in order to build levels fast.

-If you have neurological symptoms then your doctor must treat you as per NICE and BNF guidelines, these both state that you must stay on loading dose frequency (every other day injections) until symptoms stop improving, see NICE Guidelines here.
-(Page 17 is about treatment, if you are going to print.)
+If you have neurological symptoms then your doctor must treat you as per NICE Guidelines and BNF (British National Formulary) guidelines, these both state that you must stay on loading dose frequency (every other day injections) until symptoms stop improving.
+Each practice has a copy of The BNF book and the Guidelines are found at (9.1.2.).

-Many of us are severely affected neurologically, and will have to remain on intensive B12 treatment for life.
-There are many reasons why patients cannot cope on quarterly or even monthly injections.
-(Incidentally this frequency was arrived at through GP audits and not clinical evidence!
+There are many reasons why people cannot cope on quarterly or even monthly injections.
+This frequency was arrived at through GP audits and not clinical evidence!

 You may have to remind your doctor that there is no known toxicity of hydroxocobalamin and that it is used in huge quantities to treat cyanide poisoning.